bohoffi/ngx-localstorage/README.md

 #### Methods

+- `count(): number`: Gets the number of entries in the applications local storage.
+- `getKey(index: number): string | null`: Returns the nth (defined by the index parameter) key in the storage.
+The order of keys is user-agent defined, so you should not rely on it.
+- `set(key: string, value: string, prefix?: string): void`: Adds tha value with the given key or updates an existing entry.
+- `get(key: string, prefix?: string): string | null`: Gets the entry specified by the given key or null.
+- `remove(key: string, prefix?: string): void`: Removes the entry specified by the given key.
+- `clear(): void`: Clears all entries of the applications local storage.

+_Promise-based_

+- `asPromisable(): PromisableService`: provide the storage operations wrapped in a Promise
 - `count(): Promise<number>`: Gets the number of entries in the applications local storage.
 - `getKey(index: number): Promise<string | null>`: Returns the nth (defined by the index parameter) key in the storage.
 The order of keys is user-agent defined, so you should not rely on it.
 - `set(key: string, value: string, prefix?: string): Promise<boolean>`: Adds tha value with the given key or updates an existing entry.